Ricmoncar/ricmoncar/README.md

 ## 🎨 Graphic Design

-- 🧑‍🎨 I'm truly passionate about art and all things creative.
+- 🌻 I'm truly passionate about art and all things creative.
 You can see some of my works in my portfolio: [WIP LINK]
 - ⚔️ I'm also very interested in novels and fantasy-inspired RPGs.

 ---

+## 👥 Contact me!

 _Thank you for reading! 💚_